writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 * Users - want to use your code and don't care how it works.
 * Developers - want to contribute to your code.

+Importantly, beware of overusing Frequently Asked Questions (FAQs) as documentation.
+Although FAQs can be useful starter documentation for new projects until you have time to write better documentation, FAQs quickly outgrow their use due to many drawbacks:

+* Become quickly outdated.
+* Accumulate disparate content on unrelated topics.
+* Become hard to sort and search through as content is added.
+* Are rarely an actual list of frequently asked questions from real users.
+* Tempt you to add content as a quick fix in lieu of creating actual, thorough documentation.

 Show what problem your code solves
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~